EnergyVery High Exam FrequencyAQA

 Specific Heat Capacity

 Revise Specific Heat Capacity in Energy for GCSE Physics with 15 exam-style questions and 13 flashcards.
-This is a high-frequency exam topic, so students should expect to explain it clearly under timed conditions.
+This is a very high-frequency exam topic, so it is worth revising until the core ideas feel automatic.

 Sample Flashcards